If you are searching for authentic culture and the day-to-day life of the heartwarming locals of Nepal, you are in the right place.

 The history of Bhujung dates back to the 16th century when the Newar community migrated to this region.

-The people of Bhujung practice the Hindu religion predominantly, with several dedicated cultural rituals and festivals throughout the year, including the annual Gurung Festival.
+Most of the people of Bhujung Hindu follow the religion, and they have several dedicated cultural rituals and festivals throughout the year.
+This includes an annual Gurung Festival.

 Major Highlight

-One of the most striking features of Bhujung is its cleanliness, which is possible through local awareness.
-And as a result, the streets are spotless, and the air is fresh.
-The Village also offers an awe-inspiring panorama attracting a variety of activities like hiking, trekking and cultural exploration in the region.
+One of the salient features of Bhujung is its cleanliness, which is only possible through local awareness.
+And a result, the streets are clean; the air is fresh.
+The village also presents breathtaking panorama views that attract various activities like hiking, trekking, and cultural exploration in the region.

 7. The Coldest Village in Nepal: Dingboche

-Dingboche is a tiny village settlement in the Khumbu region, known as the country's coldest permanently inhabited Village.
-Located at an altitude of 4,410 meters, Dingboche is covered by towering peaks and serves iconic Himalayan peaks, including Mount Everest.
+Dingboche lies among the tiny village settlements in the Khumbu region, often dubbed as the coldest permanently settled village in the country.
+At an altitude of 4,410 meters Dingboche gets covered by towering peaks that make iconic Himalayan peaks like Mt.
+Everest.

 History and Religion

-The Village of Dingboche was originally a trading post between Tibet and Nepal and the people of Dingboche are predominantly Sherpas.
+The village of Dingboche, originally a trading post between Tibet and Nepal, is predominantly inhabited by Sherpas.

-Visitors can explore local monasteries, have an enriching chat about the Sherpa community, and witness the euphoric glamour of Buddhist art and architecture.
+Visitors can visit the local monasteries and have an educative discussion regarding the Sherpa community.
+They're also going to be exposed to the ecstatic glamour of Buddhist art and architecture.

 Major Highlights

-The Village experiences frigid temperatures, even during the summer; however, adventures have yet to be slightly deterred from discovering and trekking in the challenging terrain.
+Even in summer, the Village is very cold, though the adventures have yet to be slightly hindered from discovering and trekking in this challenging landscape.

-The Village also serves as a base camp for expeditions to Mount Everest and other peaks in the region, making it a popular destination for mountaineers.
+The village is mainly used as a base camp for expeditions to Mount Everest and other regional peaks, so it's a popular destination for mountaineers.

 8. The First Tourist Village of Nepal: Sirubari